 Additionally, open-mouth snorers take in air that exposes the uvula to dryness which further irritates it.

 If you awaken with a sore throat, it could be that you have been snoring heavily through the night.
 Using a throat spray and ice chips can help with the pain caused by a sore throat.
 You can also check out our website to find out the best sleep positions to reduce snoring.

 If you do not have an infection, you can try to alleviate the discomfort of an inflamed uvula at home in a few different ways.

 Uvulopalatopharyngoplasty For Snoring

 Some choose to undergo a surgical procedure called Uvulopalatopharyngoplasty (UPPP).
-When the UPPP is performed, part (or all) of the uvula is removed to make way for air to more easily flow through the airways, particularly if the patient is suffering from obstructive sleep apnea.
+When the UPPP is performed, part (or all) of the uvula is removed to make way for air to flow through the airways with ease, particularly if the patient is suffering from obstructive sleep apnea.

-Other parts that may be removed include parts of the roof of the mouth or “excess throat tissue, tonsils, and adenoids, depending on the patient’s needs.
+Other parts that may be removed include parts of the roof of the mouth, excess throat tissue, or tonsils, and adenoids depending on the patient’s needs.

 According to experts at Michigan University’s Health Department, the main reasons for this procedure are: